louisalbeert/louisalbeert/README.md

+# <b>Hello there, I'm Luis Guillen 👋</b>

 - 👋 Hi, I’m @louisalbeert
-- 👀 I’m interested in ...
+- 👀 I'm a developer growing from Barranquilla - Colombia, focusing in learning Frontend Web Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, JavaScript, NodeJS, Python and more...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I love video games
-- 📫 How to reach me ...
+- 📫 Learning English

 <!---
 louisalbeert/louisalbeert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.